PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/documentation.md

 ### Color
 <div class="parameter">
     <div class="parameter__info">
-        <span>Artistical control that gives a tint to the atmosphere particle.</span>
+        <span>Artistical control that gives a tint to the atmosphere particle.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">The tint or hue of the atmospheric particles, that are added to the scene, simulate the appearance of a realistic sky.
+This can include the color of the sky during different times of the day, such as blue during the day, orange and red during sunset, and dark blue or black during the night.</span>
     </div>
     <div class="parameter__video"><video autoplay loop muted playsinline ><source src="../img/documentation/atmosphere_color.mp4" type="video/mp4"></video></div>
 </div>